AntonioDantas/RKO/README.md

 Users can choose two parameter settings: parameter tuning (option 0) and parameter control (option 1).
  - For parameter tuning, users must inform the static configuration of each parameter in the file ParametersOffline.txt.
  - For parameter control, users must inform a set of possible values for each parameter in the file ParametersOnline.txt.
 We use the Q-Learning method to learn the best configuration for each metaheuristic during the search process.

+## OpenMP:

+The code was implemented to run in parallel using the OpenMP directive.
+In this setup, 9 threads are required for each execution.
+When the selected option is k = 9, each thread executes a different metaheuristic.
+Conversely, if the selected option is k < 9, all threads execute the metaheuristic corresponding to k.
+The threads run independently, and information about the best solutions is shared among them through a solution pool.